jertje260/dotnet-new-extension/README.md

 ### 1.1.1

-- Some templates commonly have parameter of type string, where that should be text.
+- Some templates commonly have parameter of type `string`, where that should be `text`.
 These will now also be showed in template creation as text.

 ## Upcoming features

-Nothing at the moment, if you think of something, make a feature request on github :)
+Support for the `float`, `hex`, `int` input types (not used in default templates)